The Drummonds of Colquhalzie

 New Research Regarding Colin Drummond’s Ancestry

 Since those articles were published, the baptism of a candidate for Colin Drummond’s father, Andrew Drummond, was found.
-This was for Andro Drwmond, son of Thomas Drwmond and Elspit Scot, who was born the 18th and baptised on 19th June 1674 in the parish of Auchterarder in Perthshire.
+This was for Andro Drwmond, son of Thomas Drwmond and Elspit or Elizabeth Scot, who was born the 18th and baptised on 19th June 1674 in the parish of Auchterarder in Perthshire.

 DRWMOD ANDRO THOMAS DRWMOD/ELIZABATH SCOT M 19/06/1674 329 10 / 23 Auchterarder.